HMS Argo (1781): Napoleonic Wars

 Captain Benjamin Hallowell commissioned Argo in August 1802, and in November sailed to the African coast, returning the next year.
 Next, she sailed to the West Indies where she participated in the captures of St Lucia and Tobago.

 On 12 September 1803 Argo captured the French privateer cutter Oiseau.
 Oiseau was armed with ten guns and had a crew of 68 men under the command of Enseigne de Vaisseau Nicholas Brune Daubin.
 Fire from Argo killed Oiseau's second lieutenant during the pursuit.
 Oiseau was nine days out of Rochfort and taken nothing.
 That same month, on the 24th, Argo recaptured the brig Rover, which the privateer Adventure, of Bordeaux, had captured as Rover was sailing from Bristol to Newfoundland.

 On 25 December a tremendous gale hit Portsmouth and several outward-bound West Indiamen drifted from their anchors.
 One of them, the Matthew, bound to Jamaica, ran into Argo.
 In doing so, she carried away Argo's top mast and yards.
 Other West Indiamen came on shore.
 Captain Thomas Le Marchant Gosselin commanded her briefly in 1804 before taking command of Ville de Paris in February 1804.
+On 31 January, 1804 she arrived at Malta from England on the way to Alexandria transporting one of the Beys of the Momalucks of Egypt.
+She and HMS Agincourt arrived at Malta from Egypt 15 March, 1804.

 Captain Edward Codrington took command in July 1804 and Captain George Aldham replaced him in May 1805.
 A Captain Rickets briefly took command in July 1806 only to have Captain Stephen Thomas Digby replace him within the month.

 In 1806 Digby again sailed Argo to the coast of Africa.
 In 1808 she was at Jamaica.
 In 1809, Argo and the brig-sloop Sparrow were blockading the town of Santo Domingo while a Spanish force invested it from the landward side.
 The British and Spaniards agreed a joint attack.
 The two British vessels came in close to the detached fort of St. Jerome and silenced it with their guns while losing only two men wounded.
 However the Spanish land attack failed.